-Assets have continued to increase under the fourth medium-term plan and beyond.
+Assets have continued to increase under the fourth medium-term management plan and beyond.
 The company has sought to increase the number of dispensing pharmacies by M&A, but has carefully monitored the performance of pharmacies and booked impairment charges or disposed of those whose earnings have not improved.
-Under the fifth medium-term plan, assets have shrunk reflecting the impact of the COVID-19 pandemic since FY03/20.
+Under the fifth medium-term management plan, assets have shrunk reflecting the impact of the COVID-19 pandemic since FY03/20.
 In FY03/22, the company continued to reduce assets through absorption of Home-visit Nursing Care Station Himawari Co., Ltd. among other means.
 Tangible fixed assets increased due to store development centered on medical malls in FY03/23, and due to M&A activity and other factors in FY03/24.
+In FY03/25, while inventories increased slightly, the company had largely completed its phase of active investment.